 - connect you with mainstream services like community health services, playgroups or peer support groups

-- provide some early intervention, like speech therapy or occupational therapy.
+- help you get some early intervention, like speech therapy or occupational therapy.

 If your child needs longer-term support, the early childhood partner can help you request NDIS access.
 If your child is eligible to join the NDIS, your NDIS early childhood partner will work with you to develop an NDIS plan for your child.

-If your child is 7 years or older and is eligible for the NDIS, you’ll meet with a planner or local area coordination partner to develop an NDIS plan for your child.
-The plan will include NDIS-funded support like therapies, technologies or equipment to help your child with daily living activities, or modifications to your home.
+If your child is 9 years or older and eligible for the NDIS, you’ll meet with an NDIA planner or a local area coordination partner to develop an NDIS plan for your child.
+The plan will include NDIS-funded services and supports like therapies, technologies, equipment or modifications to your home.

 Other good places to find out about services are:

 - your GP or other health professional